 We just finished raising the roof of the shower.
 So we used some of that tile we saved and filled in those missing spots.

 Once we removed all the grout and replaced the missing tiles, it was time to regrout!

 If you are mixing the grout yourself, the key is to add clean water to the dry powder a little at a time.

 You want it to be the consistency of a Frosty from Wendy's.

-We opted for a rubber based float.
-I find it easier to work against the tile.
+We opted for a rubber based float like this one.
+I find it easier to work against the tile surface.

 Then you simply push the grout against the surface of the tiles at a 45-degree angle.

-Work along the lines of the tile spacing.
-You will have to alter your direction to ensure good coverage.
+Work along following the lines of the tile spacing.
+You may have to alter your direction to ensure good coverage.

 It does get messy and a few clumps will fall.
-But have a drop cloth in place to collect those clumps of grout and you’re good to go.
+But having a drop cloth in place to collect those clumps of grout as well as a damp cloth helps.

 Another important thing to do is to remove any grout that may have fallen where the tub and tile meet.

-This area is intended for caulk to create a block for any water to seep in.
+This area is intended for caulk to create water resistance blocking any water that may seep in.

 So after you have all your grout in place, it's time to wipe away any excess.

-Using a bucket filled with warm water and a big sponge, lightly wipe away the grout until it’s smooth.
+Using a bucket filled with warm water and a damp sponge, lightly wipe away the excess grout until it's smooth.

-But you may have to make a few passes to ensure that all the haze is removed from the tile.
+But you may have to make a few passes with fresh water to ensure that all the grout haze is removed from the tile.

 And here's what it looks like once it's dry!

-Since we are painting our tile, now we are ready to wet sand the tile and get the tile painted to a bright white.
+Since we are painting our tile, now we are ready to wet sand the tile and finally paint it a bright white.

 So, with the help of a handy tool, we were able to get this knocked out very quickly.

-We even used the Multi-Max for sanding the vanity base and also to cut nails to raise the frame of our shower ceiling!
-We even used it for removing carpet in our basement!
+In fact, we even used the Multi-Max for sanding the vanity base and also to cut nails to raise the frame of our shower ceiling!
+We also have used it for removing carpet in our basement!